Updated: Apr 17, 2025

 There is a minimum threshold of 100 cookie ID's on each remarketing list before a campaign can become active.

 We’ve learned that with display ad formats, may people will not click directly on the ad but will be prompted and motivated to revisit the website through normally pathways (direct and organic).
-This makes normal ad metrics less relevant with display ads and we normally recommend using view-through conversion measurement which requires AdWords conversion tracking code.
+This makes normal ad metrics less relevant with display ads and we normally recommend using view-through conversion measurement which requires Google Ads conversion tracking code.

 Facebook remarketing works very similarly to Google remarketing, except that audience lists can be made from people’s Facebook User IDs and phone numbers (as well as their emails).
 You can then take these lists and generate smart lists of Facebook users called ‘Lookalike Audiences’.
-Put simply, Facebook generates an average user based on the people in your list, then creates another list out of Facebook users who are 99% similar to your average user.
-This is an impressively powerful feature for reaching potential customers.

 If you’d like to know more about Facebook advertising in general, check out Adhesion’s Does Facebook Advertising Work and Google AdWords vs Facebook Advertising blog articles, or contact us for more information.